The Power of Your Love

 The Power of Your Love is the first live contemporary worship album released by Hillsong Music — the first album in the live praise and worship series of contemporary worship music released by the label.

-It was recorded live by Geoff Bullock, Darlene Zschech and the Hillsong team.
-In 2000 the album was certified gold by Australian Recording Industry Association (ARIA) for shipment of 35000 units.
+Production

 The majority of the songs for the album were written and composed by Geoff Bullock, the then Worship Pastor of Hillsong Church.

-Album design
+It was recorded live by Bullock, Darlene Zschech, and the Hillsong team.

-The Power of Your Love was designed by a local design firm in Sydney, Australia.
-The Font used for the title is Century Gothic (a standard font on most Microsoft Computers).
-The front cover photograph is a panograph taken by Christian photographer; Ken Duncan.
+The cover was designed by a local design firm in Sydney.
+The font used for the title is Century Gothic (a standard font on Microsoft Windows).
+The front cover is a panograph taken by Christian photographer; Ken Duncan.
 His panographs are seen on three other Hillsong album covers.
 There are no photographs of the actual live service in the original CD sleeve design.
 The updated version shows "what's new from Hillsong Music Australia".

 Reception

 In June 1993, Tony Cummings of Cross Rhythms rated the album as 7 out of 10 and described the group as willing to "take on the full hard rocking armoury of AOR to shout praises to God".
 He summarised the album with "What they lack in subtlety they make up for in exuberance ...
 Recommended to radical worshippers".

+In 2000, the album was certified gold by Australian Recording Industry Association (ARIA) for shipment of 35,000 units.